acebusters/acebusters-website/_posts/blog/2017-12-22-the-acebusters-crowdsale-has-ended.markdown

 Now that the Token Sale has formally ended your funds submitted to the crowdsale will be able to be claimed as a refund without any loss.

-Soon we are going to refund all the investors to the the same address used to invest from.
+Soon we are going to refund all the investors to the same address used to invest from.
 Meanwhile, you can refund your contribution immediately by yourself using the dapp — please follow the steps below.
 If you have any further questions, please do not hesitate to shoot us a message.

    1. [Log into your Acebusters Account](https://dapp.acebusters.com/)
    2. [Go to the Exchange Tab in Your Dashboard](https://dapp.acebusters.com/dashboard/exchange)